Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Linear profile decomposition

 where $r_0=\frac{9+4s_c}{10}$ such that $(q_0,r_0)$ is admissible pair.
 Therefore, we complete the proof of the first case.

 \textbf{Case Two}.
 Suppose $\frac{1}{4}\leqslant s_c<\frac{3}{2}$, so that $2<q_0\leq4$.
 Arguing similar to the first case, we observe that

 giving the desired result in this case. \end{proof}

-The above refined Strichartz estimates show that the linear solution with nontrivial space-time norms must concentrate in an annulus.
-The following inverse Strichartz inequality further shows that the linear solution contains at least one bubble near some space-time point. \begin{proposition}[Inverse Strichartz estimate] Let $\{f_n\}\in\dot{H}_D^{s_c}(\Omega)$.
-Assume that
+The refined Strichartz estimates above indicate that a linear solution with nontrivial spacetime norms must concentrate in an annular region.
+The following inverse Strichartz inequality further demonstrates that the linear solution contains at least one bubble near a specific spacetime point.